Pratibha-Nevhare/RegisterLoginProject/README.md

 - Servlets: Used to handle HTTP requests and responses, and to interact with the database.
 - HTML: Used for structuring the web pages and user interface elements.
 - CSS: Used for styling the web pages to make them visually appealing.
-- Database: Used to store user information such as usernames, passwords, and other relevant data.
+- JDBC: Used to store user information such as usernames, passwords, and other relevant data.

 ## Features